Volga–Don Canal: Future options

 As of 2007–2008, Russian authorities were considering two options for increasing the throughput of navigable waterways between the Caspian basin and the Black Sea.
 One option, which reuses the name "Volga–Don 2", is to build a second parallel channel ("second thread") of the Volga–Don Canal, equipped with larger locks 300 m long.
 This approach would have allowed for an increase in the canal's annual cargo throughput from 16.5 million tonnes to 30 million tonnes.
 The other option—which had greater support from Kazakhstan, which would be either canal's major customer—was to build the so-called Eurasia Canal along a more southerly route in the Kuma–Manych Depression, some of which is the much-shallower but existing Manych Ship Canal.
 The southern route would require less earthwork than the first option and would provide a speedier connection between the Caspian and the Sea of Azov.
 It would also require fewer locks than the Volga–Don, as elevation differences to be engineered in the Kuma–Manych Depression are smaller.

+Environmental impact

+The Volga-Don Canal serves as a critical "hotspot" and invasion corridor, facilitating the bidirectional exchange of aquatic fauna between the Azov-Black Sea and Caspian Sea basins.
+This artificial connection has enabled the northward dispersal of several Ponto-Caspian species into the Volga River system, including the black-striped pipefish (Syngnathus abaster) or longtail dwarf goby (Knipowitschia longecaudata), fundamentally altering the regional biogeography.